alicht/intro-to-express/README.md

 #### Creating a quotes module

-Let's move this module into another file to separate it from our `app.js`
+Let's put this new module into another file to separate it from our `app.js`

 ```bash
 $ mkdir routes